Choose another writer in this calendar:

 Like Pentti Haanpää, who also embarked upon a literary career without much formal education, Pekkanen read and studied English.
 During the following years, he made several long journeys to Europe.
 After visiting England, he wrote Takaisin Australiaan (1936), his only comedy, which was partly set on a ship bound for Finland from England.
 Demooni (1939), a play drawing on the myth of Icarus, represented the symbolistic side of Pekkanen.
 The play portrayed a charismatic actor, who slowly falls into madness.

 Pekkanen's breakthrough work, Tehtaan varjossa (1932), was translated into Swedish (1938), Danish (1940), and French (1943).
 The protagonist, Samuel Oino, Pekkanen's alter ego, is a working class individualist, who decides to reach something better through self-education.
+"You are like a badly shaped brick which won't fit into any building made by people for themselves, you are not a capitalist and not a socialist either," says one worker to Samuel.
 In this book and others, Pekkanen emphasized the importance of emotional growth and humanistic values.
 He depicted realistically the living conditions of the proletariat, but concentrated more in single individuals and their aspirations than social or political analysis.
 Several of his works also combine fantasy with realism.

 Pekkanen saw that being a member of the working class is a certain state of mind, an attitude of life.
 "Työt tehtaissa, konepajoissa, sahoissa ja satamissa loppuvat kahdelta, alkaakseen jälleen vasta maanantai-aamuna.
 Ainoastaan selluloosatehdas tekee poikkeuksen, mutta selluloosatehdas elääkin hyvien konjunktuurien aikoja.
 Sillä on raha puolellaan, ja siksipä se ei pidä väliä, vaikka tupruttaakin savua ja hajua sunnuntaitkin läpensä.
 Ellei tuuli ole suorastaan merelle päin, eivät ihmiset tosiaankaan edes sunnuntaisin saa olla rauhassa sen hajulta..." (from Tehtaan varjossa, 1932)